fsnotify/fsnotify/README.md

     fs.inotify.max_user_instances=256

 ### Windows
-On Windows, the filesystem updates a directory's last-write time when an entry inside it is created, renamed, or removed.
-The Windows backend (built on `ReadDirectoryChangesW`) requests `FILE_NOTIFY_CHANGE_LAST_WRITE` to support `Write` events, so those directory last-write updates are reported as `Write` events on the parent directory.
+The Windows backend uses `ReadDirectoryChangesW`, which reports changes inside a watched directory and never reports changes to the watched directory itself.
+With a recursive watch, however, you may see `Write` events on intermediate directories: on an NTFS-backed volume, creating, renaming, or removing a child entry updates the containing directory's last-write time, and because the backend requests `FILE_NOTIFY_CHANGE_LAST_WRITE` to support `Write` on files, that update is surfaced as a `Write` on the directory that contains the changed entry.

-This is a deliberate, known behavior and differs from inotify, where `Write` corresponds to file-content changes only.
-It can be useful when you want to detect "something changed in this directory" without tracking every child event.
+This differs from inotify, where `Write` corresponds to file-content changes only. kqueue has similar "directory `Write` = directory contents changed" semantics, so portable code that treats `Write` on a directory as "something inside it changed" works on Windows and BSD/macOS but not Linux.

-Whether this parent-directory `Write` is observed depends on OS-level timing, so applications should not rely on it always appearing, nor on it never appearing, alongside the child events.
+Whether the directory `Write` is delivered alongside the child events is not
+guaranteed: it depends on `ReadDirectoryChangesW` buffering, NTFS metadata update timing, and event coalescing, none of which fsnotify controls.

 ### kqueue (macOS, all BSD systems)